-OpenTable’s 2026 published pricing is $149, $299 or $499 per month — but the per-cover fees on top often double or triple the real cost.
+OpenTable’s 2026 published pricing is $149, $299 or $499 per month, with per-cover fees added on top.
 A restaurant doing 500 network covers per month on the Basic plan pays roughly $899/month total ($149 subscription + $750 in fees), not $149.
 Below we break down every line item, model the real cost at typical volumes, and compare against cheaper alternatives where you pay one flat fee with zero per-cover overhead.

 OpenTable’s 2026 plans at a glance